-The shack consists of an IC-756 PRO II and a 5 band Hexbeam on top of the garage.
+The shack consists of an Elecraft K3 and a K4KIO 5 band Hexbeam on top of the garage.
 I also have a Carolina Windom from Radio Works for 30,40 and 80 meters and a TenTec Hercules 2 amp.
 I love the Hexbeam.
 I've worked alot of DX with it and can hear so much more than with just a dipole.
-My main challange for 5 Band DXCC is 80 meters.---if only Cycle 24 would co-operate!

 Thanks for reading!
 I'll see you down the band!